znation/trackio/README.md

 - *Local-first* design: dashboard runs locally by default.
 You can also host it on Spaces by specifying a `space_id` parameter in `init`.
 - Everything here, including hosting on Spaces, is **free**!

-Trackio is designed to be lightweight (<500 lines of code total), not fully-featured.
-It is designed in a modular way so that developers can easily fork the repository and add functionality that they care about.
+Trackio is designed to be lightweight (<1000 lines of Python code total), not fully-featured.
+It is designed in an extensible way and written entirely in Python so that developers can easily fork the repository and add functionality that they care about.

 ## Installation